 Running a dehumidifier and air conditioner at the same time: Does it makes sense?
 Should you even do it?
+When to use a dehumidifier with air conditioner?
 There is some confusion about if you should run a dehumidifier and air conditioner at the same time.
 The answer here is not all that obvious at all.
 Let’s clear things up in order to best explain if a dehumidifier and air conditioner combo is a good idea:

 A dehumidifier‘s primary and only function is to reduce indoor relative humidity levels.